College of Librarianship Wales: International Graduate Summer School and other programmes

 The college was also noted for offering a regular programme of short courses during the year, presenting new topics, which attracted librarians from Britain and overseas.
 Several longer courses were arranged for groups of overseas specialists, from Egypt, Iraq, the US, and for groups of the British Council's locally engaged library staff.

-In addition, the excellent facilities on campus welcomed the delegates attending the conferences of many national and international professional bodies.

 Students also benefitted from the college's extensive international contacts.
-Undergraduates taking Joint Honours degrees in Librarianship and a foreign language fulfilled the requirement to spend a year developing their language skills living in a country where the relevant language is spoken were successfully placed as interns in selected libraries in France, Germany, Italy, and Mexico while one student of Russian was placed in a library for Russian émigrés in Paris!
+Undergraduates taking Joint Honours degrees in Librarianship and a foreign language fulfilled the requirement to spend a year developing their language skills living in a country where the relevant language is spoken were successfully placed as interns in selected libraries in France, Germany, Italy, and Mexico while one student of Russian was placed in a library for Russian émigrés in Paris.

 Flexible and distance learning

 In 1985 CLW introduced the first substantial venture into distance learning at a Masters level, with the introduction of a three-year course leading to a master's degree in the Management of library and information services.
 The continued success of this course led to other master's degree course in Health Information shortly before the college merged to become the Department of Information and Library Studies of University College, Wales in 1989.
 A range of undergraduate distance and open learning courses were also planned which were introduced shortly after the merger.